Sachiik0/Pedestrian-Detector/README.md

-# Pedestrian-Detector
-This project is a commissioned work for Adamson University 3rd Year BS Computer Science students as part of their Capstone 1.
-It features real-time pedestrian and vehicle detection with LED matrix signaling using YOLO and Raspberry Pi.

 YOLOv8 PEDESTRIAN-VEHICLE DETECTION SYSTEM WITH LED DISPLAY
 ============================================================

 This system detects pedestrians and vehicles using two USB cameras and YOLOv8, and displays a status message ("STOP", "GO", or "OFF") on an 8x32 LED matrix display.

+Commissioned work for Adamson University 3rd Year BS Computer Science students as part of their Capstone 1 project.

 ------------------------------------------------------------
 HARDWARE REQUIRED: